Rulerofdragons3/Rulerofdragons3/README.md

 ✨ Hiiiii, I’m @Rulerofdragons3!
-✨ I'm an 18 year old College student and I may be addicted to this coding thing.
+✨ I'm an current CS major and I may be addicted to this coding thing.

 ✨ I currently work with Python, Lua, and C++.
 ✨ However, I have also worked with Java, Javascript (p5js), C#, and Ruby.